Jean-Baptiste Say: Writings, teaching and entrepreneurship

 Say's first literary attempt was a pamphlet on the liberty of the press, published in 1789.
 He later worked under Mirabeau on the Courrier de Provence.
 In 1792, he took part as a volunteer in the campaign of Champagne.
 In 1793, he assumed in keeping with French Revolutionary fashion the pseudonym Atticus and became secretary to Étienne Clavière, the then finance minister.

 From 1794 to 1800, he edited a periodical, entitled La Decade philosophique, litteraire, et politique, in which he expounded the doctrines of Adam Smith.
 He had by this time established his reputation as a publicist and when the consular government was established in 1799 he was selected as one of the 100 members of the Tribunat, resigning the editorship of the Decade.
-In 1800, Say published Olbie, ou essai sur les moyens de réformer les mœurs d'une nation.
+In 1798, Say published Olbie, ou essai sur les moyens de réformer les mœurs d'une nation.
 In 1803, he published his principal work, the Traité d'économie politique ou simple exposition de la manière dont se forment, se distribuent et se composent les richesses.
 Having proved unwilling to compromise his convictions in the interests of Napoleon, Say was removed from the office of tribune in 1804.
 He turned to industrial activities and after having familiarised himself with the processes of cotton manufacture he established a spinning-mill at Auchy-lès-Hesdin in the Pas de Calais which employed some 400–500 people, mainly women and children.
 He devoted his leisure time to revising his economic treatise which had been out of print for some time, but the system of state censorship in place prevented him from republishing it.

 In 1814, Say availed himself (to use his own words) of the relative liberty arising from the entrance of the allied powers into France to bring out a second edition of the work dedicated to the emperor Alexander I of Russia, who had professed himself his pupil.
 In the same year, the French government sent him to study the economic condition of the United Kingdom.
 The results of his observations appeared in a tract, De l'Angleterre et des Anglais.
 A third edition of the Traité appeared in 1817.

 A chair of industrial economy was established for him in 1819 at the Conservatoire des Arts et Métiers.
-In 1825, he became a member of the improvement council of the École spéciale de commerce et d'industrie, one of the first business schools in the world.
+In 1825, he became a member of the improvement council of the École spéciale de commerce et d'industrie, later renamed École Supérieure de Commerce de Paris, now ESCP Business School, one of the first business schools in the world.
 In 1831, he was made professor of political economy at the Collège de France.
 In 1828–1830, he published his Cours complet d'économie politique pratique.